sfa-siard/SiardGui/README.md

-# SIARD Suite - Programs for reading and writing files in the SIARD Format 2.2
+# SIARD GUI - Reading and writing files in SIARD Format 2.2.x

+> **NOTICE:** This repository is no longer maintained and has been replaced by SIARD Suite.
+Please visit [SIARD Suite](https://github.com/sfa-siard/siard-suite) for the latest version and updates.

 This package contains interactive and command-line programs for reading and writing files in the SIARD Format 2.2